Read on to learn about RESP withdrawal rules, strategies, and penalties.

-If you withdraw your contributions prior to your child going to school i.e. a non-educational capital withdrawal, the government will claw back the grant paid on these contributions.
+If you withdraw your contributions before your child goes to school, i.e. a non-educational capital withdrawal, the government will claw back the grant paid on these contributions.

-EAPs are taxed in the hand of your child.
+EAPs are taxed in the hands of your child.

 Plus, your child can claim tuition tax credits, further increasing how much income they can earn before provincial or federal taxes are due.